keithstellyes/mtg-lookup/README.md

 # Upcoming Features

-More criteria searching, tag-based searching (Like, has-flying), complex boolean searches like returning only cards that are named Jace or are instants, or sorceries with CMC less than 4.
-These features already exist in the old deprecated code, in fact.
+More criteria searching, tag-based searching (Like, has-flying)

 # Setup